 Stop Looking Behind

-The thing they completely miss is that they actually might not have done any bad deeds yet, but such reactions to their situation are in fact the bad karma.
+The thing they completely miss is that they actually might not have done any bad deeds yet, but giving such reactions to their situation is in fact the beginning of their bad karma.
 Believing in complete nonsense, not using one’s own intelligence to grasp the reality, and living in an imaginary world is in itself the Bad Karma, which will ultimately make one pay in life sooner than later.

 Having the kind of beliefs that “Oh, I definitely must have done something really bad in the past, which is why my present life is in shit”, will automatically lower his worth in his own eyes and also in the eyes of the world.
 This illusion that he did something wrong when he actually might be innocent, will depreciate his energy, make him hollow from the inside, and will pretty soon spiral into a pretty destructive and dark loop.